CrayLabs/SmartSim/doc/model.rst

 data in the ``Orchestrator``, the names used to reference data, ML models, and scripts will be identical, and without the use of SmartSim and SmartRedis helper methods, ``Models`` will end up inadvertently accessing or overwriting each other’s data.
-To prevent this situation, the SmartSim ``Model`` object supports key prefixing, which automatically prepends the name of the ``Model`` to the keys it uses to access data.
+To prevent this situation, the SmartSim ``Model`` object supports key prefixing, which prepends the name of the ``Model`` to the keys it uses to access data.
 With this enabled, collision is avoided and ``Models`` can use the same code.